Dave Jenniss | Artistic director

 “I’m happy to join the team.
 I’m especially motivated to promote Ondinnok in Indigenous communities, especially to youth.
 I know the company through its healing theatre project in Manawan.
 The topics addressed there are still relevant.
 Their new creations also address Indigenous issues and provide young artists with opportunities and I’m proud to be a part of it.”

-Maxime Lemoyne is a lawyer with Borden Ladner Gervais where, since 2015, he has practised in different fields including Indigenous and business law.
+Maxime Lemoyne was a lawyer with Borden Ladner Gervais from 2015 to 2020 where he has practised in different fields including Indigenous and business law.
+He’s now working at Hydro-Québec.
 Passionate about culture and societies’ complex relationships with identity issues and traditions, he is very happy to have joined the board of directors of Ondinnok Productions, where he hopes to put his legal experience at the service of creation.

 Also board members : our founders Yves Sioui Durand and Catherine Joncas as well as our artistic director Dave Jenniss.